BIO-RSG/PhytoFit/USERGUIDE.md

         + threshold coefficient

-          > <div style="font-size:70%">t<sub>start</sub> is defined as the point where chlorophyll-a drops below the threshold for > 14 days, measuring the days/weeks backward from the day of maximum concentration
+          > t<sub>start</sub> is defined as the point where chlorophyll-a drops below the threshold for > 14 days, measuring the days/weeks backward from the day of maximum concentration
           > threshold = (threshold coefficient) * (median chlorophyll-a)
-          > median chlorophyll-a = median of the chlorophyll-a within the selected day range and >= the selected percent coverage (i.e. all the data points used in a bloom fit)</div>
+          > median chlorophyll-a = median of the chlorophyll-a within the selected day range and >= the selected percent coverage (i.e. all the data points used in a bloom fit)

 <br>